dataflocks/mdc-util/README.md

 context is being held and recovered at the end of the form.
 These maps, unfortunately, have to be *copied* every time, which might result in a quite noticable performance overhead in some scenarios.

+Bonus feature: `with-weak-context`

+This will only add the specified keys if they're not already present in the MDC (ie shadowing properties are reversed) - cleans up keys that were set.